 But for what it is designed for, this rod excels and is well worth the hefty price tag.

 - Pinpoint accuracy

-In this section we break down some more of the key considerations in choosing the right trout fly rod for you including type of flies you are casting, typical length of cast, rod and line weight, line type and rod length.
+In this section, we break down some more of the key considerations in choosing the right trout fly rod for you, including the type of flies you are casting, the typical length of cast, rod and line weight, line type, and rod length.

 Also, pay attention to the accuracy of the rod.
 Nymphing requires a healthy dose of accuracy.